linkerd/linkerd2-proxy/CONTRIBUTING.md

 1. Submit an [issue][issue] describing your proposed change.
 2. We will try to respond to your issue promptly.
 3. Fork this repo, develop and test your code changes.
 See the project's [README](README.md) for further information about working in this repository.
-4. Submit a pull request against this repo's `master` branch.
+4. Submit a pull request against this repo's `main` branch.
 5. Your branch may be merged once all configured checks pass, including:
     - The branch has passed tests in CI.
     - A review from appropriate maintainers (see [MAINTAINERS.md](MAINTAINERS.md) and [GOVERNANCE.md](GOVERNANCE.md))